- Mental Health

 What was making that stupidity even less understandable was the fact that he chose to use the box for No.1 need, but not for No. 2.

-A Smelly Ritual
+A Rather Smelly Sophistication

-He had this peculiar ritual of pooing that kept us hesitant every time whether to just laugh or to kick his disobedient ass out of the door.
+He had this peculiar ritual of pooing that kept us hesitant every time whether to just laugh, or to kick his disobedient ass out of the door.
 Well, we opted to be cruel to ourselves, not to the poor little bastard who obviously didn't know any better.

 No Business like Donation Business

-Preventable - but Who Really Cares?
+Preventable - but Who Really Cares

-I have seen a woman, now dead, who was coughing her lungs out and reaching for the pack of cigarettes, as her husband just helplessly shrugged saying: "I must be the biggest fool on the face of the earth to pay for both cigarettes and cough medication."
+I have seen a woman, now dead, who was coughing her lungs out and reaching for the pack of cigarettes, while her husband just helplessly shrugged saying: "I must be the biggest fool on the face of the earth by paying for both---cigarettes and cough medication."

-Oliver's syndrome?
-A TV documentary was showing a man with a surgical hole on his wind pipe after surviving throat cancer - bringing a cigarette to that hole to take a draw.
+Then, a TV documentary was showing a man with a surgical hole on his wind pipe after surviving throat cancer - bringing a cigarette to that hole to take a draw.

 My Party - Your Party - Same Party

-Except for some minor differences that might as well be sneered at, neither of them are delivering that higher standard of living which would be suggested by otherwise an incredibly rich country.
+Except for some minor "official ideological" differences that might as well be ignored, neither of them are delivering that higher standard of living which would be suggested by otherwise an incredibly rich, industrious, and prosterous country.

-- Fossil fuel responsible for much of climate changes, disease, and political dependency on producers - keeps its status of "black gold" - despite available and unexplored alternatives.
+- Fossil fuel responsible for so much of the global climate change, disease, and political dependency on its producers --- keeps its status of "black gold" despite available and unexplored(?) alternatives.